nicoleiocana/tpo-wiki/Our-Workflows.md

+This is a tentative workflow that people should use when contributing to www sites.
+Some specific websites might have specific rules, but all follow these general guidelines.

+If you are a recurring contributor, you should follow the [Gitlab workflow](#gitlab-workflow).
+If you are just starting to contribute, you should follow the [Github workflow](#github-workflow).
+If you have been a contributor for a while, we should make you a gitlab account.
+So please reach out and we can help you with that.

-## Tor Internal Workflow
+## Gitlab Workflow

-This is the workflow that Tor Internal people should use when making changes to the Websites:
+This is the workflow that recurring contributors to the websites with a dip.torproject.org account should use when making changes to the Websites:

 1. When starting work on an issue or content, please assign the issue to yourself and move into the `Doing` column on the relevant Project Board.
 You can follow the process outlined in [Git flow and merge requests](Git-flow-and-merge-requests#how-to-send-a-merge-request-or-propose-a-change) to work on your changes.